 “Moderate Tone Needed with Soviets: Soviet-American Relations After Brezhnev,” Kansas City Star, Forum Section, November 21, 1982, 1,4.

-Harvard University, John F. Kennedy School, The Taubman Center for State and Local Government, Visiting Scholar, 2008
+Harvard University, John F. Kennedy School, Taubman Center for State and Local Government, visiting scholar, 2008

 Institute for United States Studies Fellowship, University of London, 1995

 University of London, Office of the Vice Chancellor, visiting professor, 1987

 United States Information Agency American participants program grants, 1984, 1985, 1986, 1988 and 1990